hniksic/sendable/README.md

 ## Are the run-time checks expensive?

-While run-time checks are certainly more expensive than in case of `Rc` and `Option` which don't need any, they are still quite cheap.
+While run-time checks performed by `SendRc` and `SendOption` are certainly more expensive than those of `Rc` and `Option`, which are non-existrent, they are still reasonably cheap.

-`SendRc::deref()` just compares the id of the pinned-to thread fetched with a relaxed atomic load with the current thread, and checks that migration isn't in progress with another integer comparison.
+`SendRc::deref()` just compares the id of the pinned-to thread fetched with a relaxed atomic load with the current thread, and checks that migration isn't in progress with an integer comparison.
 The relaxed atomic load compiles to an ordinary load on Intel, which is as cheap as it gets, and if you're worried, you can hold on to the reference to avoid repeating the checks.
 (The borrow checker will prevent you from sending the `SendRc` to another thread while there is an outstanding reference.) `SendRc::clone()` and `SendRc::drop()` do the same kind of check.

 `SendOption::deref()` and `SendOption::deref_mut()` only check that the current thread is the pinned-to thread, the same as in `SendRc`.

-Regarding memory usage, `SendRc`'s heap overhead is two `u64`s for the pinning info, and a machine word for the reference count.
+Regarding memory usage, `SendRc`'s heap overhead is two `u64`s for the pinning info, and a machine word for the reference count, i.e. on 64-bit architecture it's one `u64` more than `Rc`.
 An individual `SendRc` is two machine words wide because it has to carry an identity of the pointer. `SendOption` stores a `u64` alongside the underlying option.

 ## License